iliakan/node-dev/readme.md

 # Deprecated

-As of now, this module is effectively deprecated.
+As of now, this module is deprecated.
+It worked great for me, but it's Linux only, and now I'm on Mac.

 I recommend https://github.com/remy/nodemon.

 # Linux only